Mani-Teja9/Myntra-clone/README.md

 Tech Stack 💻

-HTML5
+HTML5,
-CSS3
+CSS3,
-JAVASCRIPT
+JAVASCRIPT,
-No External Libraries has been used.
+(No External Libraries has been used).

 Features ✨